 Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand Use of unleaded fuel will extend spark plug life and reduce maintenance costs.
+If knocking (or pinging) oc-

 Catalytic converter

 This model is equipped with a catalytic converter in the exhaust chamber.

 The exhaust system is hot after operation.
 Make sure that the exhaust system has cooled down before doing any maintenance work.